davymartinez/davymartinez.github.io/about.md

 Hi there again.

 I'm a life-long learner.
-My current focus is on web development and I'm taking a self-learning path on [freeCodeCamp](https://www.freecodecamp.org) to become a front-end web developer.
+My current focus is on web development and I'm taking a self-learning frontend career path on [Scrimba](https://www.scrimba.com) to become a frontend web developer.

 For a little over 25 years now I've been working on industries as diverse as radio, translation, oil & gas, digital marketing, and entertainment technology & data.